 You sit centrally on the bike, which leads to calm climbing with little tendency to front-wheel lift.
 We weighed the Level R at 27kg, which we found limited ascending capacity to around 1,300m.
 Weight was less of an issue on descents though, with the Level R feeling planted and well behaved.

 Santa Cruz Bullit CC X01 RSV

-- Possible to overwhelm the forks and brakes on steeper trails
+- Cons: Possible to overwhelm the forks and brakes on steeper trails

 The bike’s climbing ability impressed most during testing – it feels unstoppable going uphill, thanks in part to the Shimano EP8 motor.